The Bankrate promise

 Whole life insurance

 Whole life insurance is a form of permanent life insurance, with the insured person covered for the duration of their entire life.
 The policy provides a guaranteed death benefit and builds cash value over time.
-This policy is more expensive than term insurance due to the permanency of the policy and anticipated payout, and may be even more costly for a person with high blood pressure.
+This policy type is more expensive than term insurance due to the permanency of the policy and anticipated payout, and may be even more costly for a person with high blood pressure.
 For the assurance of financial protections throughout your lifetime, however, the cost may be worth it for your circumstances.

 Term life insurance